 Wednesday 20th December ~ Mick and Gordon rode out from home joining up in

 With the brass inset for Sir Richard (died 1340) and the stone figure of Sir John de Buslingthorpe recumbent, two other visitors explained that Sir John’s stone effergy having “legs crossed” showed he had been to the Holy Land.

 Friday 8th December ~ The ride commenced at 10 am from Market Rasen and it was bright but really chilly with some frost on shaded areas of road.
 Chris had timed the whole ride on the previous Saturday.

-After a brief photocall at Buslingthorpe Manor and cycling with extra care, by the time we to joined up with Shirely at Faldingworth, we were running late.
-At the A46 ( Snarford) I left the group to return home via Wickenby for an appointment in Lincoln.
-The rest of the group went on through Snelland and Westlaby meeting up with Ted at the Wickenby Airfield Cafe for 11.30.
+After Chris too my photo next to Buslingthorpe Manor and cycling with extra care too, we were running late as we to joined Shirely patiently waiting for us at Faldingworth.
+After the A46 ( Snarford) crossing I left the group to return home via Wickenby.
+The rest of the group went on through Snelland and Westlaby to meet up with Ted for refreshments at the Wickenby Airfield Cafe.

 Wednesday 6th December ~ it was a good ride out from Middle Rasen with all bar Gordon having started together from Market Rasen.
 Anyway we cycled north on the minor roads to Osgodby Low Road and had a short hop up through the woods on our way to Walesby.
 From Walesby we crossed to Tealby on Catskin Lane before stopping for refreshments at the village Tea Rooms.

 After our break, we rode back on Sand Lane to the A631 cycle path where we crossed into the woods.
 Unfortunately, Angela got a puncture and whilst we were looking to repair whatever we found, Gary and Mick made there way home through the wood intending to return with transport for Angela and her sick bike.